 - Pedestrians aged 65 and older accounted for 20% of all pedestrian deaths and an estimated 10% of all pedestrian injuries in 2017.
 One in every five children under the age of 15 killed in traffic crashes were pedestrians in 2017.

 - Higher vehicle speeds increase both the likelihood of a pedestrian being struck by a car and the severity of the injury.
-The increase in fatalities in 2020, despite less traffic, was mainly attributed to reckless driving and speeding, according to the GHSA.

 - Most pedestrian deaths occur in urban areas, at non-intersection locations.